BigDaddyAman/caddy-reverse-proxy-backend-railway/README.md

 ---

-## License
+## 📄 License

-MIT License.
+This project is licensed under the MIT License.

-Uses Caddy (Apache License 2.0).
+It uses Caddy, which is licensed under the Apache License 2.0.

-Community-maintained.
+This template is community-maintained.